OlaJFrick/the_vinyl_blog/README.md

 # my vinyl blog
-A simple excersis in JavaScript, Bootstrap, Less & HTML using JSON as post storage.
+A simple excersise in making a respsonsive Blog using JavaScript, Bootstrap, Less & HTML using JSON for storing.

 ## Installation
 Clone or download the source files.